Get instant quote

 Limit the depth of cavities to four times their length.

-Machining deep cavities affects the cost of CNC parts dramatically because a lot of material must be removed.
-This is both time-consuming and wasteful.
+Machining deep cavities increases CNC part cost because large amounts of material must be removed, which is time consuming and wasteful.

-CNC tools have a limited cutting length.
-They typically work best when cutting cavities with a depth of up to two to three times their diameter.
-For example, a milling tool with a 12mm diameter can safely cut cavities up to 25mm in depth.
-It is possible to cut deeper cavities (up to four times the diameter of the tool or greater), but this drives up cost because special tooling or multi-axis CNC systems are required.
+CNC tools have limited cutting length and work best when cavity depth is about two to three times the tool diameter.
+For example, a 12 mm end mill can safely cut cavities up to about 25 mm deep.
+Deeper cuts, up to four times the diameter or more, are possible but raise cost because special tooling or multi-axis CNC systems are required.

 To minimize cost:

-• Limit the depth of all cavities to four times their length—that is, the largest dimension on the XY plane.
+• Limit cavity depth to no more than four times the feature length, defined as the largest dimension in the XY plane.

-• Adjust the internal corner radii accordingly.
-Use the advice in tip number 1 if needed.
+• Adjust internal corner radii accordingly and refer to tip 1 if needed.

 3. Increase the thickness of thin walls